sumitshyamsukha/indigo/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 Hi - I'm Sumit.
-I graduated from the [University of Pennsylvania](https://www.upenn.edu/) with a BS and MS in computer science.
-I currently work as a software engineer on the business integrity team at [WhatsApp](https://www.whatsapp.com/).
+I graduated from the [University of Pennsylvania](https://www.upenn.edu/) with a BS and MS in computer science and currently work as a software engineer on the business integrity team at [WhatsApp](https://www.whatsapp.com/).

 ## Reading